 *Definition: A Guaranteed Livable Income (GLI) would be an unconditional and universal income administered by federal governments and granted to individuals to ensure that no person's income falls below what is necessary for Health, Life and Dignity.
 Learn more.

 I felt inspired to write about this topic because I'm deeply involved with both the Guaranteed Livable Income (aka #BasicIncome) movement and the vegan movement and I'm constantly seeing the connection between the two.

-We need a Guaranteed Livable Income for many reasons, and we need a vegan world for many reasons...
-My intention for this blog is to share how a GLI would benefit the vegan movement and hopefully gain some much needed vegan allies to help advocate for both.
+My intention for this blog is to share how a GLI would help the vegan movement and hopefully gain some much-needed vegan allies to help advocate for both.

 Here are 4 ways a GLI will benefit the vegan movement:

 1. Safe Business Transition

 We vegans hear it all the time... animal farmers continue because they don't know how else to make money and/or the business has been in the family for generations.
 I think that simply saying "they can switch to a new business" glosses over the extreme financial risk and uncertainty they would be faced with during the process.

 As we transition to a more vegan world, many animal agriculture-related jobs would be (and are) lost as demand goes down.
 Yes, new jobs will be created but similar to issues from automation, new jobs are never a guarantee, and also there is likely to be a transition period of no income.
 Currently, there are dairy farmers that are pleading with people to buy milk (even if it’s just to dump out) and are also getting large government bailouts to stay in business (even though the demand in shrinking).
 This is an issue I have seen brought up multiple times during vegan discussions but no real solution like a GLI is being talked about.